waynesutton/better-todo/README.md

 - **Type directly** - just start typing to add a todo (Notion-style)
 - **Press Enter** - add new lines within your todo for multi-line content
 - **Press Shift+Enter** (desktop) or tap the **+ button** (mobile) - create the todo
-- Todos display as plain text (markdown available in notes section)
+- Todos display as plain text for a clean, distraction-free experience

 ### Editing Todos